sacha-renault/portfolio-jekyll/_posts/24-08-01-datapipeline.md

 - **Deferred Execution**: The pipeline supports deferred execution, allowing users to define the pipeline without immediately executing it.
 This feature is useful for building complex data transformations and processing steps.
 - **Flexible Input/Output Nodes**: Users can define multiple input and output nodes to handle various data formats and workflows.
 - **Modular Design**: The pipeline consists of nodes that can be combined in various ways to form complex processing graphs.
-- **Validator Integration**: Built-in validators ensure that inputs and outputs meet certain criteria before execution.
+- **Validator Integration**: Built-in validators ensure that outputs meet certain criteria at runtime.

 #### Example Use Case